Germany Travel FAQ

 This post may contain affiliate links.
 Read my disclaimer policy.

-TIP: If you have our Germany Travel Planner, be sure you check the tips & cautions, digital planning map, and the planning guides (especially the videos) for answers to many more important travel planning and preparation questions!
+TIP: If you have our Germany Travel Planner, be sure you read the tips & cautions in each section, digital planning map, and the planning guides (especially the videos) for answers to many more important travel planning and preparation questions!
 Don’t yet have our popular Germany Travel Planner?
 Get it here.

 Q. Where should I go in Germany?
 What are the top destinations?

-A. We recommend starting with our destinations guide here!
+A. We recommend starting with our destinations guide on our website here.
 If you have our Germany Travel Planner, watch the “Where to go in Germany” video screencast for a tour of popular and off the beaten path cities, castles, and sights.
 You’ll also find the regional planning guides and digital planning map helpful with both seeing your options and narrowing down what you most want to see and do.

 Q. What castles should I visit?

-A. Neuschwanstein castle is a popular option but there are SO many amazing castles and castle ruins in Germany!
-You can check out our castle guides here, and if you have our Germany Travel Planner, take a look at the castles we recommend on our digital planning map so you can see photos, tips, info, and where they are located in relation to the towns you want to visit.
+A. Neuschwanstein castle is a popular option (it’s an easy day trip from Munich) but there are SO many amazing castles and castle ruins alllll over Germany!
+You can check out the castle guides on our website here, and if you have our Germany Travel Planner, take a look at the castles we recommend on our digital planning map so you can see photos, tips, info, and where they are located in relation to the towns you want to visit.

 Q. Which Christmas markets are the best?

 A. There are so many!
-This guide shows you some of the best ones around.
+This guide on our website shows you some of the best ones around.

 Q. Can you take a look at my itinerary?